It’s imperative that you become a (the foremost?) expert in your particular field if you really wanna reach your potential as a true leader.

 If they do & protest, maybe you’ll wait a few minutes…but they’re gonna take it as it’s really the best thing for them.

 See?
-You can do similar stuff at your place of business when you become an expert in not only your specific discipline, but in how other parts of the business…and your customers…operate!
+You can do similar stuff at your place of business when you become an expert in your specific discipline, then form strong working relationships with other parts of the place.